 Agriculture, Human and Animal Nutrition, Fibers, Chemical Products, Materials, Fuels and Bioeconomy

 We support work to improve the quality, quantity and accessibility of agricultural products, in order to make the human and animal food supply chain more secure.
-We also support improvement to raw materials like fibers and renewable energy sources based on agricultural production.
+We also support improvements to raw materials like fibres and renewable energy sources based on agricultural production.

 We promote efficiency and sustainability in the primary sector, using biotechnology in agricultural production and farming (including aquatic species).

-We believe it is necessary to harmonize regulations and administrative processes worldwide, both for local growing of biotechnology-based crops and for the global sale of agricultural raw materials.
+We believe it is necessary to harmonise regulations and administrative processes worldwide, both for local growing of biotechnology-based crops and for the global sale of agricultural raw materials.

 We are committed to having transparent relationships with farmers, distributors of agricultural raw materials, food processing companies, retail shops and consumers.
 Our goal is to make them aware that green biotechnology is safe and has many advantages.